Robert-MacWha/safe/README.md

 SafeLint is a linter designed for this package to ensure correct usage.

-### UnwrapFmtAnalyzer

-UnwrapFmtAnalyzer is a linter that checks whether the string passed to Result's `UnwrapFmt` function has a single "`%w`"verb.

 ### SafeHandlerAnalyzer

 SafeHandlerAnalyzer is a linter that ensures `safe.Handle` is called before unwrapping any results or options.